libp2p/rust-libp2p/CONTRIBUTING.md

 #### Writing Changelog Entries

 When making user-facing changes, it is important to include corresponding entries in the changelog, providing a comprehensive summary for the users.
-For detailed instructions on how to write changelog entries, please refer to the documentation in `docs/release.md`.
+For detailed instructions on how to write changelog entries, please refer to the documentation in [`docs/release.md`](https://github.com/libp2p/rust-libp2p/blob/master/docs/release.md).

 #### Bumping Versions

 To maintain consistency and clarity in our releases, it's important to correctly update the version of the relevant crate when making changes that require changelog entries.
-Detailed instructions on how to update versions can be found in the documentation available at `docs/release.md`.
+Detailed instructions on how to update versions can be found in the documentation available at [`docs/release.md`](https://github.com/libp2p/rust-libp2p/blob/master/docs/release.md).
-Accurate versioning is crucial to ensure proper tracking of changes.

 #### Mergify and the Send-it Label